 7. Fast response

 Much like B2C, B2B audiences expect a prompt response to their queries.
 Especially when querying about costing or signing up as they may be in the decision phase and deciding on which business they will best provide for them.

 Time in this case really is money.
-Set guidelines and dedicated personal/ teams to handle these queries timeously.
+Set guidelines and dedicated personal or teams to handle these queries timeously.

 8. Build a community

-Your customers probably have the same challenges, issues and victories, therefore they can relate to each other in some way.
-You will also find it beneficial for your customers to share their successes and the solutions you provide with that community.
+Your customers probably have the same challenges, issues and victories; so they can relate to each other in some way.
+It is very beneficial for your customers to share their successes and the solutions you provide with a community.

-This community can attract new potential customers seeking a solution to a similar problem they are facing.
+This community can attract new potential customers seeking a solution to a similar problem they're facing.
 Having your community share that solution builds trust in your brand and inspire advocacy and loyalty.